fusorjs/dom/README.md

 npm install @fusorjs/dom
 ```

-JSX is planned, this is a functional notation:
+JSX is planned, this is a _functional notation_:

 ```js
 import {button, div, p} from '@fusorjs/dom/html';